 But soy products aren’t for everyone and for my bigger breasted women, I suggest that they keep their soy-latte intake to a minimum.
 Not because the phyto-oestrogens in soy may or may not be helpful to their symptoms, but because large commercial farms dominant the soy-bean industry so many soy-based products may have unhelpful sprays and pesticide residues that are not so great for our ageing liver – often already over-worked with a lifetime of toxins to clear.

-Like many supplements and targeted strategies for menopause, it’s a case of ‘different strokes for different folks‘ and it really is up to women to discover how and if isoflavones work for them.
+Like many supplements and targeted strategies for menopause, it’s a case of ‘different strokes for different folks‘ and it really is up to women to discover how and if isoflavones work for them, especially if they are aiming to reduce or come-off their HRT along with their Doctor’s support.
 As I say to many women on the MyMT™ programmes, “there is no harm in trying“.

 Fin-Jen, He & Chen, H. (2013).
 Consumption of soybean, soy foods, soy isoflavones and breast cancer incidence: Differences between Chinese women and women in Western countries and possible mechanisms.
 Food Science and Human Wellness, 2(3-4), 146-161.